Skip links

 • Brand voice and positioning decisions: The agency drafts; your team approves and corrects.
 Never the other way around.

 • Internal relationships with product, engineering, and leadership: You own the politics.
-The agency should never be the first one explaining an SEO project to your VP of engineering.
+The agency should never be the first one explaining an SEO project to your VP of Engineering.

 • Strategic direction and annual planning: The agency contributes input.
 Your team owns the decision.